 Thrush infections can be spread through sex, and though it is not considered an STI (as the yeast that causes the infection is present naturally) both partners may need treatment to prevent re-infection.
 It can be passed from penis to vagina backwards and forwards, and sometimes only one partner experiences symptoms of infection.

 Thrush can also come about in men and women who are not sexually active.
 The candida fungus occurs naturally in the body but does not usually cause problems because the immune system keeps it under control.
-As a skin condition, it develops in the body where folds of skin come together, and thrives in warm, moist places.
+As a skin condition, it can develop in the body where folds of skin come together, and thrives in warm, moist places.
 It is not well understood why thrush becomes active and begins to produce symptoms.
 It can flare up when taking antibiotics or when an illness compromises the body’s immune defences.

 Tips to prevent thrush in men